fcaponetto/RightMoveScraper/README.md

 [rightmove.co.uk](https://www.rightmove.co.uk/) is one of the UK's largest property listings websites, hosting thousands of listings of properties for sale and rent.

 This _python script_ scrapes property listings from [rightmove.co.uk](https://www.rightmove.co.uk/) website.
-It also sends a **notification** through *Telegram* at new ads added that respect the search criteria.
+It also sends a **notification** through *Telegram* if new ads added that respects the search criteria.

 [Telegram Bot](https://core.telegram.org/bots) is used.